“Only the good die young.” ~ Billy Joel

 “We receive from him whatever we ask, because we keep his commandments and do what pleases him,” explains the Apostle John in the opening words of today’s 1st Reading (1 John 3:22-4:6).
 He goes on explain the importance of believing in Jesus, the Son of God, and loving one another in a way that emulates God’s love for us.

-Today the Church celebrates the Memorial of Saint Elizabeth Ann Seton, a woman who Archbishop Francis Patrick Kendrick said “Did more for the Church in America than all of us bishops together.”
+Today the Church celebrates the Memorial of Saint Elizabeth Ann Seton, a woman who in the words of Archbishop Francis Patrick Kendrick ”Did more for the Church in America than all of us bishops together.”
 Mother Seton was the first native born American to be canonized by the Catholic Church.
 She established the 1st American Catholic Orphanage and founded the American Parish School System.
 Today also marks the 200th Anniversary of her passing into eternal life.
-“God has given me a great deal to do,” she once said, in what may very well be the early odds-on favorite for the 2021 understatement of the year.
-“And I have always, and hope always, to prefer His will to every wish of my own.”
+“God has given me a great deal to do,” she once said in what may very well be the early odds-on favorite for the 2021 understatement of the year, “and I have always, and hope always, to prefer His will to every wish of my own.”

-Early this morning, the world lost a man whose life was predicated on Saint John’s aforementioned theological treatise and Mother Seton’s desire to do God’s will while serving others.
+Early this morning, the world lost a man whose life was predicated on Saint John’s aforementioned theological treatise and Mother Seton’s desire to pursue God’s will while serving others.
 John Burns was a friend and role model who was part of the nucleus of my Parish, Saint Michael the Archangel in Woodstock, Georgia.
 He will remain so despite having entered into heavenly glory and the radiant splendor of the Kingdom ruled by the man he adored, Jesus Christ.
 I would imagine many Masses will be offered for him, as he was adored by many.

 John was on the mend from bladder cancer which, coupled with his preexisting heart condition, left him in much residual pain over the course of his lengthy and arduous recuperation.
 During this stretch he dropped a considerable amount of weight from his already lean frame and would slowly limp as he made his way towards the altar for Holy Communion, the Sacrament that would galvanize and fuel him on a daily basis.
 Last week, in what would be the last time I’d see him ~ at Walmart after Mass, where I would seemingly run into him at least 2-3 times a week ~ we engaged in our usual banter at the checkout line.
-I looked into his shopping cart and sarcastically remarked “I think you need a few more bananas” (there were upwards of 45-50 in the cart) to which he quickly commented about my loud shirt, flashy diamond ring and “Yankee accent” before explaining that he was making banana bread for the entire hospital staff that took care of him during his bout with cancer.
+I looked into his shopping cart and sarcastically remarked “I think you need a few more bananas.”There were upwards of 45-50 in the cart.
+He in turn quickly commented on my loud shirt, flashy diamond ring and “Yankee accent” before explaining that he was making banana bread for the entire hospital staff that took care of him during his bout with cancer.
 Who does that?
 Shouldn’t he be on Facebook bemoaning his fate while fishing for sympathy and pity?
 A child of the light does that.

 In tomorrow’s 1st Reading, also appropriately taken from John’s 1st Epistle (1 John 4:7-10), we are reminded to “love one another, because love is of God; everyone who loves is begotten by God and knows God.”
 John knew God, this we know because his knowledge of the Father was made manifest in the way he loved and cared for his neighbor.
 I can’t help but think of another popular passage from John’s 1st Epistle, one which will be read this coming Friday at Mass wherein John states “Whoever claims to love God yet hates a brother or sister is a liar.”
 (1 John 4:19).
 If this is true ~ and it is ~ John Burns stands in the company of a select handful of the most honest men that I have ever known.